aditee-singh/medical-pager/README.md

 # MedicalPager - chat application
-A group/personal chat application built with React, Node and StreamChat API and twilio API.
+A group/personal chat application built with React, Node, StreamChat API and twilio API.

 Medical Pager is a chat application that supports griup chats as well as personal chats.
 It is built to connect patients with doctors in a fast and efficient way.
 It also provides functionality to support emoji reactions, replying in threads, sending gifs and also sends SMS notifications when reciever is offline.